Program (the order of the speakers might change):

 - 7:50-8:10: BREAK.
 Before or after the break, anyone in the audience currently working within the intersections of art and science will have 30 seconds to share their work.
 Please present your work as a teaser so that those who are interested can seek you out during social time following the event.

-Andrew Blanton (San Jose State Univ) on "Networks as Art and Extended Interface"
+Andrew Blanton (San Jose State Univ) on "Sound in the Machine"

 - Discussions, networking